wp-plugins/visual-developer-lite/readme.txt

 == Installation ==

-I. Installing Visual Developer.
+= Installing Visual Developer =

 1. Download the Plugin from the provided link in this email.
 1. Open your Website and go to the Administration Panel.
-        2.1.
-Click "Plugins" in the Left Menu
+* Click "Plugins" in the Left Menu
-        2.2 Click "Add New"
+* Click "Add New"
-        2.3 Click "Upload Plugin"
+* Click "Upload Plugin"
-        2.4 Upload the Visual Developer ZIP.
+* Upload the Visual Developer ZIP.
 1. Activate The Plugin

-II.
-Using Visual Developer
+= Using Visual Developer =

 1. Go to the Page you want to Customize.
 1. In the Wordpress Toolbar on the Top, you'll Notice "Toggle Visual Developer", click it.
 1. Your First Step is to Click "Open" in the Visual Developer Panel.
 1. Now you can select which Element you want to customize, you'll do this by clicking it.
 1. You'll be presented with the "Element Navigation Panel", you'll chose how many elements that are alike will have CSS changes applied.
 1. You'll be presented with the Element Panel, and now you can start "doing your changes", feel free to Customize your Experience from the Preferences Panel from the Visual Developer Top Bar.

-III.
-Learning Visual Developer From Video Tutorials :
+= Learning Visual Developer From Video Tutorials =
  1. Guide - Starting With Visual Developer - https://vimeo.com/110912360

 == Frequently Asked Questions ==